ELF-Lab/OjibweMorph/PVSpreadsheets/README.md

 ## General overview

 Preverbs are semi-phonologically dependent elements that are added before a verb stem.
-Many also overlap with prenouns.
+The preverbs, together with the stem (and the person prefix, which we treat as part of the inflectional system), form the *verbal complex*.
+Many preverbs also overlap with so-called prenouns.
 In the OPD, there is no separate category for prenouns versus preverbs; in the Valentine (2001) grammar of Odawa, there is some discussion of the what specific elements are prenouns.
 Here, most prenouns end up in the "lexical preverb" bin.

 We follow the basic ordering and classification scheme for preverbs as outlined in Valentine (2001), and also used in the OPD.
 The basic order of preverbs is given in the table below, where 1-4 are the "functional" preverbs, and are generally closed-class and play a more grammatical role.